Parag1636/Calculator/README.md

   * Getting 2 Number from the User.
   * Button which performs Addition by calling Add() in index.js file.
   * Paragraph for Addition Result
+  * meta http-equiv tag replace unsafe-eval with unsafe-inline for inline js.
   * Source attched for cordova.js and index.js.

 ##### index.js